ossls/O3DE_tutorials/README.md

 Welcome!

-This repository contains tutorials for developing using the [O3DE engine](http://o3de.org).
+This repository contains tutorials for developing with [O3DE engine](http://o3de.org).